amitavake/datasharing/CodeBook.md

 Code Book for "Getting and Cleaning Data" - Week 4 Peer-Reviewed Assignment
 ============================================================================

-1. Background of the Data:
+I. Background of the Data:
 	The following brief description of the background on the data was obtained from the Coursera exercise:
 	One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
 Companies like Fitbit,